Generic selectors

 Celebrations are opportunities to express love toward others and thank God for His blessings.
 Those who would condemn such things, lead miserable lives because they are avoiding opportunities to “do good to all”.

 Birthdays are not the product of a wicked world— it was God who created birthdays when He made mankind.
-God said, children are an “inheritance of the Lord” and “the fruit of the womb is a reward.[20]
+God said, children are an “heritage of the Lord” and “the fruit of the womb [that] is a reward.[20]
 In other words, children are a gift of God.
 Beyond physical birthdays, there are spiritual ones as well.
 Is it unreasonable to think that the angels remember the day they were created?
 If birthdays are so abhorrent, then why did the angelic host of heaven celebrate the birth of Jesus Christ, the firstborn of the virgin Mary?

 After His resurrection, Jesus appeared before God the Father in heaven as Firstborn from among the dead[21].
 He entered through the gates onto the sea of glass before God’s throne: